No booking fees on the app

 London Paddington to Reading train travel guide

-Taking the train from London Paddington to Reading is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London Paddington, you can arrive at Reading in just 23m, making it a quick and convenient option for travelling between these two places.
+The train journey from London Paddington to Reading combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from London Paddington, you can get to Reading in just 23m, making it an ideal and convenient choice for travelling between them.

 Planning and booking